Tim Frazier: Orlando Magic (2021–2022)

 On December 21, 2021, Frazier signed a 10-day contract with the Orlando Magic.
 He signed a second 10-day contract with the team on December 31.

 Cleveland Cavaliers (2022)

 On February 25, 2022, Frazier signed a 10-day contract with the Cleveland Cavaliers.

 AEK Athens (2022–2023)

 On August 24, 2022, Frazier signed his first-ever contract overseas with the Greek club AEK Athens.

-SIG Strasbourg (2023–present)
+SIG Strasbourg (2023)

 On February 21, 2023, Frazier signed a contract with the French club SIG Strasbourg.

+Promitheas Patras (2023)

+On December 11, 2023, Frazier returned to Greece for Promitheas Patras.
+Only twelve days later, he mutually parted ways with the club due to a family matter overseas.